umbraco/OurUmbraco/README.md

 ##Database restore
-Download the SQL Server Database from: http://umbracoreleases.blob.core.windows.net/ourumbraco/our-database-backup.zip
+Download the SQL Server Database from: http://umbracoreleases.blob.core.windows.net/ourumbraco/OurDev.zip

-Restore the database to SQL Server 2008 R2 (at least R2 is required!) and update the connection string (umbracoDbDSN) in OurUmbraco.Site/web.config.
+Restore the database to SQL Server 2014 (won't work on earlier version) and update the connection string (umbracoDbDSN) in OurUmbraco.Site/web.config.
 **Note:** there's 2 connection strings, make sure to update them both.

 ##Build in visual studio
 Make sure to allow NuGet Package Restore in VS (Tools > Options > Package Manager).
+The first buid of the project will take quite a while, be patient, it will finish at some point.

 ##Logging in
 All users and members use the same password: Not_A_Real_Password